zephinzer/wiki.joeir.net/docs/code-logistics/git.md

 ### Uncommit last commit

+!!!
+Info "Why"
     - I would like to reverse the last commit but leave changes I made intact

 ```sh
 # this will leave the committed files as staged